 If you think food is the only thing that comes on a stick at the Kansas State Fair, you haven’t seen Math-on-a-stick.
 This fun learning exercise helps your students explore the fairgrounds through the lens of mathematics, angles, and simple machines.

-Pick up Math-on-a-stick game boards at the Education Center in the Oz Gallery, or download and print here.
+Pick up Math-On-A-Stick game boards at the Education Center, or download and print here.
 Your students will be asked to identify and record acute, right, straight, and reflex angles, which can be found throughout the Fair.
 Additionally, the game encourages students to identify simple machines, like wedges, screws, and pulleys.
 Once completed, students will be able to turn in their game board for a prize.

 Pollinator Gardens and Passport

 Go on a scavenger-like-hunt to discover how important pollinators are to agriculture and the many products we use as consumers.
-Visit all four pollinator gardens full of native Kansas wildflowers and grasses, and then turn in the passport at the Education Center (formally the Do Art Building) for a prize.
+Visit all four pollinator gardens full of native Kansas wildflowers and grasses, and then turn in the passport at the Education Center for a prize.